-Amounts of \$120.2 million (2019: nil) were received from the GORTT during the year to assist with the financing and the provision of affordable housing at subsidized rates of interest to citizens of Trinidad and Tobago.
+No amounts (2020: \$120.2 million) were received from the GORTT during the year to assist with the financing and the provision of affordable housing at subsidized rates of interest to citizens of Trinidad and Tobago.
 This subsidy also compensates TTMF for the overall administration of this portfolio.
 The interest element of the subsidy is netted off against interest expense and the administration fees being recognised in other income.